Gr33nCamper/Paul-s-Website/YRS/2024/SPR/MR.md

 Have I mentioned how it's slightly annoying that some people detest anything that isn't familiar to them, like Western or Latin American cuisine?
 Like cmon bruh, then how am I supposed to get good asian food like sushi, ramen, pho, KBBQ, hot pot, or authentic Chinese food?
 Oh well.
 Heck, it's not even that.
 Some Indian and Middle Eastern cuisine would go a long way.

 Oranges, Raisin Bran Crunch, and toast = S-tier breakfast at home.
 Pancakes and French toast take the cake at diners.
 Also who orders toast at diners, isn't that what toasters are for?

+&nbsp;

+&nbsp;

+&nbsp;

+**Mar 07, 2024**

+Only slept 4 hrs last night bc I had a nap from 5 to 8.
+Randomly decided to check out webtoons again and Rebirth (the super awesome comic about the zombie apocalypse and the dad who can control blood and whose son can store objects in earrings) is on pause.
+I'm like relax with the heat bruh, I like a good story but this is getting more complicated then I thought.

+Super hungry rn.
+Also guess how much an EKG was gonna cost me yesterday? $69!!
+I'm like nah bruh.
+Today is the final followup appointment with Student Health as far as I know.
+Panda express is kinda getting old so I think I'll go with a Subway sandwich and with raspberry cheesecake cookie today.

+I was disturbed by what I heard from the front desk of dispatch just now.
+Trust me, you don't wanna know.

+Guess we're gonna be learning the heck out of orbits and stablizers today.